-In more than 6,000 hospitals around the world, 3M’s advanced software and consulting services help organizations capture and classify health care data, allocate resources, comply with regulations, manage revenue, and ultimately improve the quality of patient care.
+In more than 6,000 hospitals around the world, 3M’s advanced software, methodologies and consulting services help organizations capture and classify health care data, allocate resources, comply with regulations, manage revenue, and ultimately improve the quality of patient care.
 Our solutions bring significant cost savings to health care organizations and help governments and health policy agencies worldwide manage costs and improve the outcomes of their local and national health care systems.

 With 3M mechanical fasteners, customers can attach materials and then detach them―over and over again.
 We create the durable structured surfaces using a combination of our unique technologies including microreplication, polymer processing, adhesives, and nonwovens.
 These “catch and release” fasteners have transformed such diverse products as infant diapers and abrasives; they are also used in transportation, health care, sporting goods, and electrical products.

 Dangerous infection is a risk whenever a patient's skin is compromised through surgery, an accident, or an IV insertion.
 Advanced adhesives, films, nonwovens, and specialty materials have been applied in 3M health care products―such as our absorbent and transparent dressings, surgical tapes and drapes, as well as skin preparation products and cleansers―that promote faster healing and reduce the threat of infection.